Manchu–Han Imperial Feast: In popular culture

 The imperial meal was re-enacted in the movie The Chinese Feast, which featured a banquet of 108 dishes served in six meals over the course of three days.
 The dishes themselves involved exotic ingredients and a variety of cooking techniques from every part of Imperial China.
 The television drama Happy Ever After and Gilded Chopsticks, in the anime Cooking Master Boy and the television series My Fair Princess, as well as in chapters 106 and 142 of the manga Medaka Box.

+It was also mentioned by the character Mion Sonozaki in the visual novel Higurashi When They Cry during Episode 3 Tatarigoroshi-hen for the Bento Box competition.

 In modern times, the Chinese term "Manhan Quanxi" can be used as an idiomatic expression to represent any feast of significant proportions.
 As an example, various media outlets may refer to a dinner gala as "Manhan Quanxi", while in China there are also numerous cooking competitions which make use of the aforementioned name, while not specifically referring to the original meaning of the imperial feast.
 The name is also used extensively in product names in the food industry, such usage evident as brands of sauces and instant noodles by various companies.

-An abridged version of the Cantonese version of the imperial meal was depicted in Mister Ajikko, where the dessert: Almond Tofu dessert is used as a contest against the expert in the dish: A corrupt monk in the Cuisine Temple.
+An abridged version of the Cantonese version of the imperial meal was depicted in Mister Ajikko, where the Almond Tofu dessert is used as a contest against the expert in the dish, a corrupt monk in the Cuisine Temple.

 An inspiration of the imperial meal was re-enacted in Kung Fu Panda Holiday.

 A fictional Japanese version of the imperial meal was depicted in The Last Recipe.

 In the anime Kore wa Zombi Desu ka?
 (English: Is This a Zombie?) the mute character Eucliwood Hellscythe, who communicates by writing messages, demands that the main character make her dinner; then follows up this demand by demanding a "Manchu Imperial Feast."